 If your cat's symptoms are mild to moderate, the best way to help it is to narrow the list of potential irritants, and start eliminating or avoiding the culprits.
 If the symptoms seem severe (swollen eardrum, open sores from scratching and licking, trouble breathing, sustained diarrhea or vomiting), make an appointment with a holistic veterinarian.SHOP ITCH AND ALLERGY PRODUCTS

 You may want to do whatever it takes to get rid of the allergen before actually finding out what it is.
 But if you toss your cat's food, litter, and grooming products all at once to start from scratch, you're missing out on the opportunity to learn what you're up against.
-Naturally-derived, organic products are undoubtedly better for your cat's health, but taking a methodical approach to introducing them may help prevent a mysterious allergy attack in the future.
+Products powered by nature are undoubtedly better for your cat's health, but take a methodical approach to introduce them to prevent future allergic reactions.

 Let's start with this basic question: is the reaction caused by fleas, food, or environmental allergies?